Old Man Travelling

 Summary of Old Man Travelling

 - “Old Man Travelling” As a Representative of Love: The poem accounts for the struggling journey of an older man.
-It begins as the speaker contemplates the pinching serenity of the old man, who seems moving with composure alongside the road.
+As the speaker observes the old man, who gives off a calm demeanor as he walks alongside the road, the story unfolds.
 His bending figure hints at the pain he is enduring while undertaking this thoughtful journey.
 The speaker wonders why the old man is taking pains of this challenging journey.
-Astonished by the old traveler’s struggle, the speaker dares to inquire about the reason for his traveling.
-To console the speaker, the old man replies with significant words that he is going take the last leave of his injured son.
+The speaker, filled with astonishment, gathers up the courage to ask the old traveler about the purpose of his journey.
+To console the speaker, the old man replies with significant words that he is going to take the last leave of his injured son.
 His son has returned severely injured from a sea-fight and dying in the hospital.
 Therefore, following the protocol of the navy, the father is heading to ask for his son’s leave.

-literary devices are used to bring qualify the writer’s ideas impressively and appealingly.
+literary devices are used to bring quality to the writer’s ideas impressively and appealingly.
 Their appropriate usage adds a layer of meaning to the simple poetic pieces.
-Wordsworth has also employed some literary devices in this poem whose analysis is as follows.
+A few literary devices in this poem is analyzed as follows.

 - Allusion: Allusion is a belief and an indirect reference of a person, place, thing, or idea of a historical, cultural, political, or literary significance.
-Wordsworth has alluded to a city such as;
+Wordsworth alluded to a city such as,

 “Who from a sea-fight has been brought to Falmouth,